conda-forge/cfep/cfep-21.md

 Bioconda (BC) and Conda Forge (CF) have occasionally transferred package recipes between them.
-The `strict` channel priority recommended to BC users and used when building packages on the BC channel poses an issue when transfers occur, especially in the CF -> BC direction.
+The `strict` channel priority recommended to BC users and used when building packages on the BC channel poses an issue when transfers occur, especially in the CF-to-BC direction.
 This proposal aims to define a policy for standard procedure when such transfers occur.
-Included in this is the introduction of a new label to be applied to all package builds that transfer CF -> BC.
+Included in this is the introduction of a new label to be applied to all package builds that transfer CF-to-BC.

 ## Specification

-### Bioconda to Conda Forge Transfers
+### Bioconda to Conda Forge (BC-to-CF) Transfers

 1. Packages on Bioconda considered for transfer should be marked with a ["Move to Conda Forge" label](https://github.com/bioconda/bioconda-recipes/labels/Move%20to%20Conda-Forge) in the `bioconda-recipes` repository.
 This label can be applied either in an Issue or a Pull Request.
 2. A Pull Request should be create on Conda Forge's `staged-recipes` repository to add the
 3. Linter flags when adding a recipe already hosted by Bioconda.
 This will trigger a message to [the **conda-forge/bioconda-recipes** team](https://github.com/orgs/conda-forge/teams/bioconda-recipes).

-### Conda Forge to Bioconda Transfers
+### Conda Forge to Bioconda (CF-to-BC) Transfers

-1. An Issue should be created on CF feedstock with the title "Move to Bioconda".
+1. An Issue should be created on the CF feedstock with the title "Move to Bioconda".
+It
 2. A Pull Request should be created on the `conda-forge/admin-requests` feedstock to label all previous builds of this feedstock with a `transferred-to-bioconda` label.
 It should also initiate a request from the Core team to archive the feedstock.
 3.